cjdbarlow/Part-One/basal_metabolic_rate.md

 > Outline the factors that influence metabolic rate

-Basal Metabolic Rate is the energy output required to sustain life at rest.
+Basal Metabolic Rate is the **energy output required to sustain life at rest**.
 'Resting' is defined as an individual who is:
 * Fasted for 12 hours
 * In a comfortable external environment
 * At mental and physical rest

 Normal values are 100W.day<sup>-1</sup>, or 70kcal.hr<sup>-1</sup>.

+Metabolic rate is the actual energy consumption of an individual.

 ##Factors Affecting Metabolic Rate
 Metabolic Rate is affected by:
-* Age
+* **Age**
     * BMR declines with increasing age
         * Neonates have a BMR twice that of an adult
         * Children have an increased BMR relative to that of an adult